 - Adverse weather conditions from natural perils such as hail, frost, freeze, wind, drought, and excess moisture;

-- Fire, unless weeds and undergrowth are not controlled or unmulched pruning debris is not removed;
+- Fire, unless weeds and undergrowth are not controlled or unmulched pruning debris is not removed from the orchard;

-- Insects, but not damage due to insufficient or improper application of control measures;
+- Insects, but not damage due to insufficient or improper application of pest control measures;

-- Plant disease, but not damage due to insufficient or improper application of control measures; or
+- Plant disease, but not damage due to insufficient or improper application of disease control measures;

 - Insurance Period

-Pecan insurance coverage is available only in two year modules.
-You must stay in the program for at least two consecutive years.
-You must apply for coverage with a crop insurance agent before January 31 to insure the crop you plan to harvest in both years.
+Pecan insurance coverage is available only in two-year coverage modules.
+As long as you have an insurable interest in the orchard, you must stay in the program for at least two consecutive years.
+You must apply for coverage with a crop insurance agent on or before January 31 to insure the crop you plan to harvest in both years.
 Coverage begins on February 1 of each crop year.
-In the year that you apply, we will inspect all your pecan acreage and will notify you if we accept or reject your application no later than 30 days after the sales closing date.
+In the year that you apply, we will inspect all your pecan acreage and will notify you if we accept or do not accept your application no later than 30 days after the sales closing date.

 - Important Dates